AxolStudio/SpookyJam25/EVENTS_TRACKING.md

 ## Event Types

 ### sendEvent(name, value)
-Generic events with optional numeric values
+All events use this method with optional numeric values

-### sendDeath(name, value)
-Death/failure events

 ---